kassi/xingwall/README.md

 ## Development

-Add your xing api consumer key and secret to a loacl .env file
+Add your xing api consumer key and secret to a local .env file

 ```
 XING_CONSUMER_KEY="xxxxxxxxxx"